-New ways of operating will clearly have their challenges but covering off business risks and the control activities and processes around this is crucial.
+New ways of operating will clearly have their challenges but covering potential business risks and the control activities and processes around this is crucial.
 It will be vital to business that they approach these challenges with a clear head and focus on what is critical to the business and also avoid some of the noise that will accompany a return to (new) normal.

 The Assurance Team at Fortus are working together with many business owners on re-assessing and developing financial and business control and governance structures around new working practices.
 Doing this now ensures their business minimises risk and safeguards the future of the business.

 We offer the benefit of being able to help you assess what is in place, often simplifying things and provide a sounding board that will help you to identify what is business critical and what is not.
 Being able to work through these areas together often drives greater structure to the business and its activities.
-It provides some peace of mind that in turn allows focus on driving business activity and revenues rather than looking over your shoulder and being distracted by concerns about business risks and uncertainties that can often niggle away in our thoughts.
+It provides some peace of mind that in turn allows focus on driving business activity and revenues rather than looking over your shoulder, and being distracted by concerns about potential risks and uncertainties that can often niggle away in our thoughts.